remo5000/cs2030-cheatsheet/cheatsheet.md

 - If a method in `Circle` overrides one in `Object`, the relevant pointer in `Circle`'s method table (in the part that was duplicated from `Object`) is changed to point to the new method body.

 #### Stack and Heap diagram
-What you need in a diagram:
-- Stack on the right, Heap on the left
+Stack on the right, Heap on the left.
-- Stack:
+Stack:
 - Box with the name outside
 - Arrow outwards to the reference on the Heap
 - Add a box to encapsulate the variables within a function call frame (ensure parameter names, *not* argument names)
 - Stack frames on top of one another

-- Heap:
+Heap:
 - Class name on top
 - <field name>: <value>

 Local classes:
 - Refractored during compilation into a normal class
 - A `final` field is added for each captured variable